carteakey/carteakey.dev/src/posts/2023-05-22-repurposing-my-laptop-as-a-home-server.md

 description: Put your old hardware to good use
 date: 2023-05-22T16:38:56.031Z
 tags:
-  - linux
-  - docker
+  - Linux
-  - home-server
+  - Docker
 ---
-I﻿ recently switched to a Macbook Air (M2) as my primary computer, leaving behind a loud and heavy ASUS-FX505 which I had bought as a gaming PC and served me well for over 3 years.
+I recently switched to a Macbook Air (M2) as my primary computer, leaving behind a loud and heavy ASUS-FX505 which I had bought as a gaming PC and served me well for over 3 years.
 It was still a quite capable device (Ryzen 3550h, 16gigs of RAM, SSD + 1 TB HDD), therefore it made sense to make it act as a secondary computing device, where I can offload my media and development computes.

 There is a whole universe around self-hosting (see r/selfhosted) where having a home server can serve many purposes including, but not limited to -